zihaod/MusiLingo/README.md

 This repo contains the code for the following paper.
 __[MusiLingo: Bridging Music and Text with Pre-trained Language Models for Music Captioning and Query Response](https://arxiv.org/abs/2309.08730)__

+You can also refer to our [Huggingface collection](https://huggingface.co/collections/m-a-p/musilingo-660ea663da171832d5722c51) for quick start.

 ## Environment setup
 To get started, git clone the repo and install the required dependencies using the following commands:
 ```